 The Washington State Legislature created the Clean Energy Fund (CEF) to fund projects that provide a public benefit to the citizens of Washington State through deployment of clean energy technologies that save energy and reduce energy costs, reduce harmful air emissions, or otherwise increase energy independence for the state.
 The Program is funded as part of CEF 3 funding enacted in Section 1013 (6) of Substitute Senate Bill 6090.

 This grant fund is for the continued beneficial transformation of electric transportation markets in Washington State, an effort that requires further investment in electric vehicle supply equipment (EVSE) necessary to support distributed, accessible and reliable charging of battery electric vehicles across the state.
-This Program provides grants to Washington local governments, federally recognized Tribal governments and retail electric utilities for EVSE and related development costs.
+This Program provides grants to Washington local governments, federally recognized Tribal governments (“Tribal Governments” or FRTG), and retail electric utilities for EVSE and related development costs.
 ETS monies may not be used to purchase vehicles.
 A list of eligible costs for grant funds and match can be found in SECTION 1.2 OBJECTIVES AND SCOPE OF WORK.

 Desired Program outcomes include closing gaps in statewide EVSE deployment, proactively and innovatively addressing potential impacts to the electric grid caused by increased electric load resulting from electric vehicle charging activity; providing equitable, direct access to electric transportation or indirect benefits as a result of deployment of EVSE; reducing local vehicle emissions, deploying innovative charging technologies and assisting local and Tribal governments with their fleet electrification goals and requirements.
 Program outcomes should collectively result in the continued beneficial transformation of transportation electrification markets.